RalitsaTerzieva/photo-gallery/README.md

 - 📷 Upload and Add Photos: Easily add new photos to your gallery by selecting them from your device's camera roll or gallery.

-- 🖼️ Gallery View: Browse and view all your photos in a clean and organized gallery view.

-- 🗑️ Delete Photos: Remove unwanted photos from your gallery with a simple delete option.

-- 🔍 Zoom and Pan: Zoom in to view photos in more detail and pan around to focus on specific areas.

-- 🎨 Custom Themes: Choose from a selection of beautiful themes to customize the look and feel of your gallery.

 ## Installation

 1. Clone this repository to your local machine using: